romilly/lazydoro/plan/journal.md

 # Project journal for Lazydoro

+## Monday 28 January 2019

+I started the project and got the Adafruit ToF sensor working with an M0 Feather Express.

+## Thursday 31 January 2019

+I've lost my code :(

+Mu is great for beginners, but no version control!

+Code is back, and working, and I have added a piezo buzzer: an LS03803 from CPC which works off 3 v and is loud enough.

+Tomorrow I will solder it onto a Perma-proto.
+It's shaping up to be a very nice project.

 ## Saturday 02 February 2019

 I didn't solder up cos I realised I can use a trinket m0, which will be smaller and cheaper.